 This naturally makes them want to take part in the growth by investing in Thailand.
 Granted, we still think there’s better places to invest in Asia.
 But the nation’s appeal and accessibility is hard to deny.

 One way to invest in Thailand is through purchasing real estate.
 We’ve already covered that route extensively in our ultimate guide.
-You’re probably here to learn how to buy stocks in Thailand though, so read on.
+You’re probably here to learn how to buy stocks in Thailand, so read on.

 Open a Thai Brokerage Account

-The basics of buying stocks in Thailand are similar to anywhere else.
-So a brokerage account is the first thing you’ll need.
+The basics of buying stocks in Thailand are similar to almost anywhere else.
+As such, a brokerage account is the first thing you’ll need.

 We strongly recommend setting up a local brokerage account in Thailand instead of using one based in another country.
 There’s two reasons for this.